Resampling-based multi-resolution false discovery exceedance control: Sequential method

 \section{Sequential method}

-For several multiple testing approaches, there exists a single-step version and a sequential version, e.g, Bonferroni \citp{holm1979simple}.
+For several multiple testing approaches, e.g, Bonferroni \citp{holm1979simple}, there exists a single-step version and a sequential version.
 Other examples are the maxT method, its generalization to $k$-FWER control \citp[][Algorithm 2.1]{romano2007control} and the method in \citt{hemerik2019permutation}.
-The resampling-based FDX method from \citt{korn2004controlling} and \citt{romano2007control} is always sequential.
-The method uses a $k$-FWER method in every step.
-When a sequential $k$-FWER procedure is used within every step, then that FDX method is thus doubly sequential.

 Sequential versions of multiple testing methods are usually uniformly more powerful than the corresponding single-step versions.
+The Romano-Wolf FDX method \citp[][Algorithm 4.1]{romano2007control} is always sequential.
+That method uses a $k$-FWER method in every step.
+When a sequential $k$-FWER procedure is used within every step, then Romano-Wolf is thus doubly sequential.
+It is worth noting that this does not apply to the proposed method, whose construction is very different from Romano-Wolf.

 In Section \ref{secfullseq} we provide a sequential method that uniformly improves the single-step method of Theorem \ref{thmmain}.
 The sequential procedure produces a threshold $q_{\fin}\leq q$, which is potentially strictly smaller than $q$, which means that it can lead to more rejections.
 We show that if we replace $q$ by $q_{\fin}$ in Theorem \ref{thmmain}, then the theorem still holds.
+Compared to the famous sequential methods Bonferroni-Holm and maxT, the sequential version of our method is relatively complex and computationally intensive.
 In Section \ref{secap} we provide a faster method that approximates the full sequential method.